MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-release-cadence.md

     **Latest Cumulative Update (LCU)**: Monthly Quality and Security updates released during the second week.
 This is also known as the “B” release and is offered to all eligible Windows 10 devices through Windows Update (WU) scans.
     **Feature Updates**: Provide the latest feature experiences and quality fixes.

 We have a shared goal of keeping devices up to date while providing users a high-quality experience.
 Recently when a driver update is released alongside OS updates, it has resulted in a poor experience and significantly impacted end-users.
-Occasionally, we have had other driver release incidents which occur outside of normal business hours (Redmond time) which impact our ability to intervene and prevent additional devices from receiving “poor” drivers.
+Occasionally, we have had other driver release incidents which occur outside of normal business hours (Redmond time) which impact our ability to intervene and prevent additional devices from receiving "poor" drivers.
 Additionally, we have received many requests to have a predictable driver release cadence from many partners.

-To ensure we release quality drivers, reduce the risk of releasing drivers at the same time as OS changes and provide ecosystem partners a predictable driver release cadence; we are making the following changes for releasing drivers marked as needing “Microsoft Approval”.
+To ensure we release quality drivers, reduce the risk of releasing drivers at the same time as OS changes and provide ecosystem partners a predictable driver release cadence; we are making the following changes for releasing drivers marked as needing "Microsoft Approval".
 Today, this includes:
 * Flighted drivers:  Drivers (Shipping Label) marked as **Automatic** = Critical Update (CU) or Dynamic Update (DU) or both
 * Optional driver classes which always go through Shiproom approval